streamdata-gallery-organizations/firebase/_listings/firebase/openapi.md

         200:
           description: OK
       tags:
-      - Name
-      - Rulesets
-  /{name}:getExecutable:
-    get:
-      summary: Get Name Getexecutable
-      description: Get the `Release` executable to use when enforcing rules.
-      operationId: getNameGetexecutable
-      x-api-path-slug: namegetexecutable-get
-      parameters:
-      - in: query
-        name: executableVersion
-        description: The requested runtime executable version
-      - in: path
-        name: name
-        description: Resource name of the `Release`
-      responses:
-        200:
-          description: OK
-      tags:
-      - Names
-      - Executables
-    parameters:
-      summary: Parameters Name Getexecutable
-      description: Parameters name getexecutable.
-      operationId: parametersNameGetexecutable
-      x-api-path-slug: namegetexecutable-parameters
-      responses:
-        200:
-          description: OK
-      tags:
-      - Names
-      - Executables
-  /{name}:test:
-    parameters:
-      summary: Parameters Name Test
-      description: Parameters name test.
-      operationId: parametersNameTest
-      x-api-path-slug: nametest-parameters
-      responses:
-        200:
-          description: OK
-      tags:
-      - Names
+      - Rules
+  /v1/{name}:test:
     post:
-      summary: Post Name Test
+      summary: Test  Rule
       description: |-
         Test `Source` for syntactic and semantic correctness.
-Issues present, if any, will be returned to the caller with a description, severity, and source location.
+Issues present in the rules, if any, will be returned to the caller with a description, severity, and source location.

-        The test method may be executed with `Source` or a `Ruleset` name.
+        The test method will typically be executed with a developer provided `Source`, but if regression testing is desired, this method may be executed against a `Ruleset` resource name and the `Source` will be retrieved from the persisted `Ruleset`.
-        Passing `Source` is useful for unit testing new rules.
-Passing a `Ruleset` name is useful for regression testing an existing rule.

         The following is an example of `Source` that permits users to upload images to a bucket bearing their user id and matching the correct metadata: